 Flight Operations, also known as 'Flight Ops', are a very complex set of written rules and procedures.
-They are essential for a complex mission such as the ATV, to bring together its logistics, its ground segment - including control centres, launch, tests and training facilities, its contingencies and its different scenarios.
+They are essential for a complex mission such as ATV, to bring together its logistics, its ground segment - including control centres, launch, tests and training facilities, and different scenarios.

-For the ATV, Flight Ops are quite elaborate since they involve:
+For ATV, Flight Ops were quite elaborate since they involved:

-Kourou, ESA's launch site in French Guiana where the ATV takes off on top of an Ariane-5.
-The early mission software sequences are loaded onto ATV at the launch site.
+- Kourou, ESA's launch site in French Guiana where the ATV took off on top of an Ariane 5.
+The early mission software sequences were loaded onto ATV at the launch site.

-ATV Control Centre (ATV-CC) in Toulouse, France, from where a ground team controls the ATV mission.
+- ATV Control Centre (ATV-CC) in Toulouse, France, from where a ground team controls an ATV mission.

-Mission Control Centre in Moscow (MCC-M) because ATV docks with the Russian segment of ISS, which takes control 'most of the time' of the ATV-ISS joint operations during the six-month docked phase.
+- Mission Control Centre in Moscow (MCC-M) because ATV docked with the Russian segment of the International Space Station.
+MCC-M took control most of the time during the six-month docked phase of ATV.

-Mission Control Center in Houston (MCC-H), which is responsible for the entire ISS and coordinates overall ATV-ISS joint operations.
+- Mission Control Center in Houston (MCC-H) is responsible for the entire Space Station and coordinated overall ATV and Station operations.

-- Crew, who are in charge of monitoring tasks during the ATV rendezvous and cargo transfer during the docked phase.
+- Astronauts who monitor tasks during the rendezvous and cargo transfer during the docked phase.

-ATV-CC is able to communicate with ATV to control and monitor its behaviour and performance, in real-time, and when needed, to send commands.
-The communications between the ATV Control Centre and ATV itself are routed either via NASA relay satellites, or by the European relay satellite Artemis.
-Both paths are available at all times.
+ATV-CC communicated with ATV to control and monitor its behaviour and performance, and when needed, to send commands.
+The communications between the ATV Control Centre and ATV itself were routed either via NASA relay satellites, or by the European relay satellite Artemis.
+Both paths were available at all times.

-The ATV is loaded with Onboard Mission Plans, which automatically run software sequences, controlling the ATV configuration mission and off-nominal scenarios.
-However some Onboard Mission Plans, which correspond to the flight to be flown, are up-linked by the ATV-CC to the ATV sequentially as the mission goes on, with the proper data corresponding in particular to the manoeuvres that the ATV shall perform.
+ATVs were loaded with Onboard Mission Plans, which automatically ran software sequences, controlling the spacecraft's configuration.
+Some Onboard Mission Plans, which correspond to the flight to be flown, were sent to ATV sequentially as the mission went on, with the proper data corresponding in particular to the manoeuvres that the spacecraft should perform.

-Down on Earth, this remote surveillance mission requires a huge and complex ground infrastructure.
-In case of off-nominal situations, the role of the ATV-CC is to understand what went wrong and to implement proper solutions to recover the mission, for which controllers operating the ATV-CC are trained.
+This remote surveillance required complex ground infrastructure.
+In case of irregular situations ATV-CC needed to understand what went wrong and implement proper solutions to recover a mission.

-The complex international architecture of ATV Flight Operations is structurally organised to have as prime objective a real-time and constant interface with the ATV.
-This crucial interface - like the top of a pyramid - is indispensable to the mission and requires the instantaneous treatment of all telemetry, parameters and data of the spaceship.
+ATV Flight Operations prime objective was to maintain a constant interface with ATV in real-time.
+This crucial task was indispensable to the mission and required the instantaneous treatment of all telemetry, parameters and data of the spaceship.

-Each entity handling the ATV mission has its own flight operations tools:
+Each team handling an ATV mission had its own flight operations tools:

-Flight Rules dictate the decisions taken by the Flight Director.
+- Flight Rules dictated the decisions taken by the Flight Director.

-The Flight Operations Plan is the chronology used by ATV-CC flight controllers in order to execute two kinds of procedures on Earth: the procedures related to the ATV only, and those for the ground control logistics.
+- The Flight Operations Plan was used by ATV-CC flight controllers to execute two kinds of procedures on Earth: procedures related to ATV only and a set of procedures for ground control logistics.

-- Onboard Data Files are used in orbit by the crew to handle the ATV.
+- Onboard Data Files were used in orbit by the astronauts that worked with an ATV.